MakeSchool-Tutorials/Tweet-Generator/P4-Flask-Web-App/content.md

 On my machine, this outputs `/usr/local/bin/python`, but it might be different for you.

-Then, run the `virtualenv` command supplying the path to the Python 3 interpreter after with the `-p` flag, followed by the name of the virtual environment directory, in this case `venv`:
+Then, run the `virtualenv` command supplying the path to the Python interpreter with the `-p` flag, followed by the name of the virtual environment directory, in this case `venv`:

 	$ virtualenv -p /path/to/python venv